calvinjchiew/prepare-task/README.md

 You have been tasked to write a short report on the global fight against malaria using the following datasets from the World Health Organisation (WHO) Global Health Observatory.
 More background information on malaria can be found here.

 ## Instructions
-Create a report highlighting 1-3 interesting findings from the datasets provided.
+Create a report highlighting up to 3 interesting findings from the datasets above aimed at the general public reader.
 - You may use any software (e.g. Word, Excel, Powerpoint, Tableau, RStudio) and any programming language (e.g. R, Python).
 - You may use any statistical method if you deem it appropriate.
-- You should include at least 2 different charts/figures in your report.
+- You should include at least 2 charts/figures in your report.
 - You should elaborate on your findings with text not exceeding 300 words.
 - Your report should look profesionally designed.